 It seems that the hydrodynamical simulation does not predict any drop in the mass cooling rate related to this merger.
 The SA model predicts some drop, but the cooling rate is reduced by only about a factor $2$, which is much weaker than for the low redshift halo merger discussed above.
 Thus, neither the simulation nor the SA model predict a strong suppression of gas cooling for this major merger.
 To investigate the reason for this, the temperature and density maps of the gas were generated for snapshots just before the merger, just after the Dhalo merger and one, two and three halo dynamical timescales after the merger.
 These selected snapshots are labelled with magenta dots in the lower left panel of Fig.~\ref{fig:merger_halo9181}, while the corresponding maps are shown in Fig.~\ref{fig:merger_halo9181_details_A}.

 From the density maps in Fig.~\ref{fig:merger_halo9181_details_A}, it is clear that at this high redshift, the gas is filamentary rather than in a spherical gas halo.
-However, the gas filaments can hardly be seen in the temperature maps.
-This is due to the choice of colour scale for the temperature, which is set to be sensitive only to the gas with $T\gsim T_{\rm vir}$, meaning that the filamentary gas has $T<T_{\rm vir}$, namely it is cold.
-This is consistent with the findings of many other papers \citep[e.g.][]{Nelson_IGM_sim,cold_accretion_keres}.
+However, the gas filaments can hardly be seen in the temperature maps, because the colour scale for the temperature is set to be sensitive only to the gas with $T\gsim T_{\rm vir}$, while the filamentary gas is cold, with $T<T_{\rm vir}$ \citep[c.f.][]{Nelson_IGM_sim,cold_accretion_keres}.

 Just before the merger, at snapshot $52$, the halo gas is dominated by the filamentary cold gas, while the temperature map shows that the hot gas halo is less developed.
 Then, for the snapshots shown after the merger, the density maps continue to indicate the existence of filamentary gas, while a hot gas halo component becomes more and more obvious.
 There is no strong shock as in Fig.~\ref{fig:merger_halo4594_details} for the low redshift merger, and the development of the hot gas halo is more associated with the gradual transition from the filamentary accretion to the slow cooling regime, as the halo gradually grows in mass from $3\times 10^{11}\Msol$ to $8\times 10^{11}\Msol$, so it is largely unconnected to the major merger.